am3696-dev/Linux-and-GIT-Command-Cheat-Sheet-AM-/readme.md

-# Linux & Git Command Cheat Sheet
+# Linux & Git Command Cheat Sheet (Artan Mustafai)

 This cheat sheet contains useful Linux and Git commands with descriptions and examples.